Updated: Jun 7

-Organize your thoughts outline it intro, body, paragraphs, conclusion
+Organize your thoughts and outline their intro, body, paragraphs, and conclusion

-Topic sentences are key begin every paragraph with clear, concise topics declares that point you will prove in this paragraph
+Topic sentences are key.
+Begin every paragraph with clear, concise topics that declares the point you will prove in this paragraph.

 Connect your evidence back to your argument

-Be a specific as you can with evidence remember this formula
+Be as specific as you can with evidence.
+Remember this formula.

 Go back and re-read it!